 “Somehow they fly at the same direction even though it’s not clear how they can communicate their direction with one another.
 That has surprised many people, including us,” says MIT physics professor Gunther Roland, whose group led the analysis of the collision data along with Wei Li, a former MIT postdoc who is now an assistant professor at Rice University.

-A paper describing the unexpected findings will appear in an upcoming issue of the journal Physical Review B and is now available on arXiv.
+A paper describing the unexpected findings will appear in an upcoming issue of the journal Physical Review B.

 The MIT heavy-ion group, which includes Roland and MIT physics professors Bolek Wyslouch and Wit Busza, saw the same distinctive pattern in proton-proton collisions about two years ago.
 The same flight pattern is also seen when ions of lead or other heavy metals, such as gold and copper, collide with each other.